-AuSAE are proud to champion our new initiative Women in Association Leadership #WIAL.
-Our new networking series will provide a platform to showcase and celebrate our #WIAL who have led the way.
+AuSAE are proud to bring back Women in Association Leadership #WIAL for 2018, after a successful launch last year.
+The networking series provides a platform to showcase and celebrate women in leadership who have led the way.

-With no other event like this for our association leaders in the marketplace, we are aiming to bring together like-minded women and male champions of change to build those support networks and develop professional and personal skill sets.
+With no other event like this for our association leaders in the marketplace, we are delighted to bring like-minded women together to build support networks and develop professional and personal skills.

-Our first series will welcome two inspiring women, and a male champion of change in associations who will share their journeys, challenges and advice in a facilitated and interactive discussion.
+Each event will welcome three inspiring women, who will share their journeys, challenges and advice in a facilitated and interactive discussion.